Posts

 Image

 Creativity in the Malawian Arts Industry I recently wrote a piece about Arts Education and how we can advance Creativity in the Malawian Arts Industry.
-Arts is one of my passions and I believe that the establishment of arts centres will contribute alot in the sector of Education in Malawi.
+Arts is one of my passions and I believe that the establishment of arts centres will contribute alot in the Arts industry and Arts Education in Malawi.
 I partnered with the Arts Education Partnership in Denver to publish this blogpost and it has been published on their website.
 Please read my blogpost on: https://www.aep-arts.org/arts-education-and-creativity-in-the-malawian-arts-industry Enjoy!

 KNOWLEDGE IS POWER